benwzj/benwzj.github.io/_posts/2024-02-24-html-practice.md

 ### Emphasis and importance

 Here's the best rule you can remember: It's only appropriate to use `<b>, <i>, or <u>` to convey a meaning traditionally conveyed with bold, italics, or underline when there isn't a more suitable element; and there usually is.
 Consider whether `<strong>, <em>, <mark>, or <span>` might be more appropriate.

+## FAQ

+- Why `scroll-behavior: smooth` not working?
+It is using tailwind, React and Vite.